 Early on in our careers we often focus on the what — the type of work, the type of organisation.
 But as we develop, we can see that the work itself is less of a problem.
 It’s how we’re doing that work which is more important.

 “In freelancing you rarely get to know people and that’s a really big thing.
 I’m happiest once I’ve got to know people, and as soon as they’ve gone, I just feel I’m lost again.”
-But where Emma works now, “I know everyone there.
+But where Ellen works now, “I know everyone there.
 I’m really happy there as I think it’s the familiarity.
 I realise now that belonging and being part of something is a massive thing for me.”

 3) People are key: